robinyUArizona/AML-Fraud-Detection/README.md

 The previous trained models with best hyperparamters were evaluated based on accuracy, precision, recall, and F1-score metrics.
 For this project, `Recall` (True positive Rate), was chosen as the final evaluation metric since minimizing `false negatives` is crucial for detecting fraudulent transactions.
 The best model was selected based on its recall performance.

 ### Deployment
-The final model was containerized using Docker and deployed on AWS using GitHub CI/CD pipeline.
+The final model was containerized using Docker and deployed on AWS.
+Continuous Integration/Continuous Deployment (CI/CD) pipelines were set up using GitHub Actions and AWS services.
 The deployment process involved the following steps:

 **Notes**:
 Finally run the following command to test in local after buling prediction pipeline for web interface using FastAPI or streamlit